-For the sake of clarity, if any alternative mitigation measures, other than options 1 and 2 stated above, are proposed in the future to satisfy permit wildlife mitigation criteria, it shall be subject to the same criteria as applicable to a permit application and subject to ODFW's (not the County's) reasonable consent to the proposal (to confirm if such has been met), and must meet the no loss and in-kind standard.
+For the sake of clarity, if any alternative mitigation measures, other than options 1 and 2 stated above, are proposed in the future to satisfy permit wildlife mitigation criteria, it shall be subject to the same criteria as applicable to a permit application and subject to ODFW's (not the County's) reasonable consent to the proposal (to confirm if such has been met), and must meet the "no loss and a net benefit" and in-kind standard.
 If no such alternative mitigation proposal meeting these criteria is identified by Applicant, approved by ODFW, and implemented by Applicant, then mitigation shall be required to be either juniper removal or a one-time payment as described above.